FoxH2010/nightminer/README.md

 -----------

 This project is started by Richard Moore, though it's just support Python 2.
 I revisisted this project and made it Python 3.
+This README.md file is not equivalent to Richard Moore's original version.
+Consider reading it carefully.

 At a Glance
 -----------